 Changes to climate-related legislation, regulations, and the range of societal norms will have an impact on the regulatory requirements governing the Bank's operational procedures.
-If climate-related transparency requirements become stricter, this could have an impact on the adequacy of the Bank's organization, processes, reporting, and the products and services it provides to clients, particularly in the area of sustainable finance.
+If climate-related transparency requirements become stricter, this could have an impact on the Bank's reporting.
 Each year, the Bank publishes a sustainability report, which is prepared in accordance with Global Reporting Initiative (GRI) Standards, the reference for reporting on sustainable development issues.
 The Bank is also involved in various external initiatives and partnerships: for instance, BCV is a signatory of the United Nations Principles for Responsible Investment (UNPRI) and a member of Swiss Sustainable Finance; it takes part in the Carbon Disclosure Project (CDP) survey, and has entered into a strategic partnership with Ethos.
+Starting with the 2024 financial year, the Bank will issue a report that follows the TCFD recommendations, as required by the Swiss federal ordinance on mandatory climate disclosures for large companies.

 BCV is taking numerous measures to reduce its carbon footprint, especially when it comes to heating its buildings.
 It also encourages employees to walk or bike to and from work.